Here is how you can obtain a Habitat for Humanity home..

 THE APPLICATION PROCESS

-Contact Alexander County Habitat for Humanity at PO Box 565, Taylorsville, NC 28681 or by calling (828) 635-7889.
-If you fall within the income ranges and meet the other selection criteria (see page 4) then request an application.
+1. Contact Alexander County Habitat for Humanity at PO Box 565, Taylorsville, NC 28681 or by calling (828) 635-7889.
+If you fall within the income ranges and meet the other selection criteria (see page 4) then you may request an application or print the application pdf located below.

-Fill out the application and return it to Habitat along with a) credit report, b) income verification (paycheck stubs, tax return, etc.).
+2. Fill out the application and return it to Habitat along with a) credit report, b) income verification (paycheck stubs, tax return, w2).
 Please contact us if you need assistance in filling out the application.

 If you meet the income level and other standards, you become part of our “Pool of approved applicants.”